afraiddocument/afraiddocument.github.io/_pages/about.md

 ## Professional Bio
 I am working toward a career in **software development and cybersecurity**.
 My academic background gives me experience in both **programming and systems security**, making me adaptable for roles in full-stack development, database management, or cybersecurity analysis.

+I particularly enjoy team-based projects where collaboration is essential.
+I bring strong skills in communication, time management, problem solving, and adaptability.
+I believe in understanding each team member’s role, being dependable, giving and receiving constructive feedback, and staying curious in order to dig deeper into technical challenges.

 ---